jraadt/prime/README.md

 PRIME also includes a front end written in AngularJS that utilizes this API and displays a player's stats as visual graphs.

+NOTE: Only tested on the latest versions of Chrome, Firefox, and Safari.

 ## Build